 Governing Board Stakeholder Groups

-The PRWC is governed by a fifteen member Governing Board.
+The PRWC is governed by a Governing Board.
 The PRWC will strive to include stakeholder groups representing a broad cross section of geographic area and the demographic composition of the watershed.
 Interests within the watershed will be represented by a board that includes the following stakeholder representatives.

 Anna began working for the PRWC in 2014.
 Her extended family has lived in the watershed for over sixty years.
 She has both technical skills from her years working as a genetics research technician and leadership skills from her years teaching wellness.
 Her favorite locations to show visitors in the watershed are Wilhoit Springs Park and the Mount Angel Abbey.
 She loves her role as the director of the Council because she believes in the value of local, voluntary, collective citizen action.
 Her vision for the Pudding River Watershed is a combination of healthy streams, productive farms, and strong communities.